andrealfaro/cs160-teamX/README.md

 ## Available Scripts

-In the project directory, you can run:
+In the react-app project directory, you can run:

 ### `npm start`